Shop details:

 About my books

-My own self-published books (Woodlands, Tiny Black Fox, A Month of Ink and Dusk Magic) are not currently available for purchase, sorry!
-If I ever start selling any of my books again in the future, you will find that information right here on my own website.
-I don’t have such plans yet, but will update this page if the situation changes.
+My other art books (Woodlands, Tiny Black Fox, A Month of Ink and Dusk Magic Colouring Art Book) are no longer available for purchase, sorry!
+These were my limited edition self-publications and currently sold out.
+If these books ever become available again, you will find that information right here on my own website.

-Books by other publishers: I have also illustrated some books as commission work, including the Nordic Tales (by Chronicle Books), a few Finnish children’s books by various publishers, and some cover artworks for various titles.
-I am not in charge of the sales or availability of any books that are not written or published by me personally, so unfortunately I can’t help with your questions concerning those books or their availability.
+Books by other publishers: I have also illustrated books as commission work, including the Nordic Tales by Chronicle Books, a few Finnish children’s books by various publishers, and some cover artworks and other illustrations for various titles.
+I’m not in charge of the sales or availability of the books that are not written or published by me, so unfortunately I can’t help with your questions concerning those books.
 Many of the books are sold in various bookstores.
-I recommend contacting the publisher or searching online bookstores if you have questions on a certain book’s availability.
+I recommend contacting the publisher or searching online bookstores if you have questions on a particular book’s availability.

 Buying original art